phetdam/npyglue/doc/npyglue-sil.md

        the HTML that we intend to embed into the Markdown file.

-       this produces Pygments highlighting whose style we can control with the CSS stylesheet (differen -S option) that essentially looks like a Doxygen code block but without links and with different highlighting.
+       this produces Pygments highlighting whose style we can control with the CSS stylesheet (different -S option) that essentially looks like a Doxygen code block but without links and with different highlighting.

        we curently can accomplish this with the tools/pyginject.py script. it